alilavas/toom/README.md

 # toom
-local singleshot decoders for repetition code with noisy syndromes.
+What is the optimum single shot threshold for a given code with a specific set of stabilizers?
+Investigating maximum likelyhood singleshot decoders as a candidate.
+Focused on the quantum repetition code for simplicity.